BlogHome

 Home Manager is a tool that allows declarative configuration of user specific packages and dotfiles.
 This not only helps you to keep track which changes you made to your user environment, but also greatly reduces the amount of work necessary to migrate to a new machine.
 Convinced?
 Then let's get started!

-First, we add the home-manager channel to our nix channels.
+First, we add the nixpkgs-unstable and home-manager channels.

 $ nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager